riffnshred/nhl-led-scoreboard/README.md

 ## IMPORTANT (PLEASE READ)

+## (2023-09-21) Major changes on the NHL API, Project on hold.
+We just found out the NHL API as changed considerably, which affects this project.
+We are currently investigating and will do our best to fix the issues.

 ## Compatible Raspberry pi OS
 For v1.6.x and lower, use Raspberry Pi OS Lite (Legacy).
 The newer version of Raspberry pi OS (Bullseye) is not supported at the moment.